nickbrandt/GitLab/doc/user/project/static_site_editor/index.md

 [Static Site Editor - Middleman](https://gitlab.com/gitlab-org/project-templates/static-site-editor-middleman)
 template.
 You can either [fork it](../repository/forking_workflow.md#creating-a-fork) or [create a new project from a template](../../../gitlab-basics/create-project.md#built-in-templates).
-1. Edit the `data/config.yml` file adding your project's path.
+1. Edit the [`data/config.yml`](#static-site-generator-configuration) file, and replace the `<username>` and `<project-name>` with the proper values for your project's path.
+See ["Static Site Generator Configuration"](#static-site-generator-configuration) for more details.
+1. Optionally edit the [`.gitlab/static-site-editor.yml`](#static-site-editor-configuration-file) file.
+See ["Static Site Editor Configuration File"](#static-site-generator-configuration) for more details.
-1. Editing the file triggers a CI/CD pipeline to deploy your project with GitLab Pages.
+1. Commiting the edits to these files will trigger a CI/CD pipeline to deploy your project with GitLab Pages.
 1. When the pipeline finishes, from your project's left-side menu, go to **Settings > Pages** to find the URL of your new website.
 1. Visit your website and look at the bottom-left corner of the screen to see the new **Edit this page** button.